Research output per year

 SUPERVISION OF RESEARCH WORK AND POSTGRADUATE STUDIES

-I have not supervised a doctoral student, but as Teaching Fellow at UCL, I part-time supervised two MA-students, during Dr Haki Antonsson’s sabbatical, spring term 2010.
+I am currently supervising two doctoral students, as well as the responsible academic for the third, here at the University of Helsinki.
+As Teaching Fellow at UCL, I part-time supervised two MA-students, during Dr Haki Antonsson’s sabbatical, spring term 2010.

 OTHER ACADEMIC AND PROFESSIONAL ACTIVITIES